-As a result of the merger, for financial statement reporting purposes, the business combination between the Company and Gold King has been treated as a reverse acquisition and recapitalization with Gold King deemed the accounting acquirer and the Company deemed the accounting acquiree under the acquisition method of accounting in accordance with FASB Accounting Standards Codification ("ASC") Section 805-10-55.
+As a result of the Merger, for financial statement reporting purposes, the business combination between the Company and Gold King has been treated as a reverse acquisition and recapitalization with Gold King deemed the accounting acquirer and the Company deemed the accounting acquiree under the acquisition method of accounting in accordance with FASB Accounting Standards Codification ("ASC") Section 805-10-55.
 At the time of the Merger, both the Company and Gold King have their own separate operating segments.
 Accordingly, the assets and liabilities and the historical operations that are reflected in the consolidated financial statements after the Merger are those of the Gold King and are recorded at the historical cost basis of the Company.
 The acquisition process utilizes the capital structure of the Company and the assets and liabilities of Gold King which are recorded at historical cost.

 The Company's assets and liabilities were recorded at their fair values as of the date of the Merger and the results of operations of the Company are consolidated with results of operations of Gold King starting on the date of the Merger.
 The Company is deemed to have issued 1,204,667 shares of common stock which represents the outstanding common stock of the Company prior to the closing of the Merger.
 The Company accounted for the value under ASC 805-50-30-2 "Business Combinations" whereby if the consideration is not in the form of cash, the measurement is based on either the cost which shall be measured based on the fair value of the consideration given or the fair value of the assets (or net assets) acquired, whichever is more clearly evident and thus more reliably measurable.
 The Company deemed that the fair value of the consideration given was \$4.70 per share based on the quoted trading price on the date of the Merger amounting to \$5,661,935 which is more clearly evident and more reliable measurement basis.
-The estimated fair values of assets acquired and liabilities assumed are provisional and are based on the information that was available as of the acquisition date to estimate the fair value of assets acquired and liabilities assumed.
-The Company believes that information provides a reasonable basis for estimating the fair values of assets acquired and liabilities assumed, but the Company is waiting for additional information necessary to finalize those fair values.
-Therefore, the provisional measurements of fair value reflected are subject to change and such changes could be significant.
-The Company expects to finalize the valuation and complete the purchase price allocation as soon as practicable but no later than one year from the acquisition date.
+The estimated fair values of assets acquired and liabilities assumed.
+The Company believes that information provides a reasonable basis for estimating the fair values of assets acquired and liabilities assumed.

 As a result of the reverse merger, the total purchase consideration exceeded the net assets acquired.
-The Company recorded approximately \$6,100,000 of goodwill.
+The Company recorded \$6,094,760 of goodwill at the time of the merger.
 None of the goodwill recognized is expected to be deductible for income tax purposes.
 The following table summarizes the consideration paid and the amounts of the assets acquired and liabilities assumed recognized at the acquisition date: